 Hon.
 David Joanasie: Thank you, Mr. Speaker.
 I thank the member for his question.
-The 2023 resupply is still ongoing.
-I think most, if not pretty well all communities, have been reached so far, but the issue around fuel products has come up again, as my colleague has brought up.
-This is something that my department, through the petroleum products division is taking very seriously and making sure the quality of our products are at its finest.
+Mr. Speaker, the 2023 resupply is still ongoing.
+I think most, if not pretty well all, communities have been reached so far, but the issue around fuel products has come up again, as my colleague has brought up.
+This is something that my department, through the Petroleum Products Division, is taking very seriously and making sure the quality of our products is at its finest.
 Thank you, Mr. Speaker.